php-fig/fig-standards/proposed/http-message.md

      * contain a host component, any pre-existing Host header will be carried
      * over to the returned request.
      *
-     * You can disable modifying the Host header of the request by setting
+     * You can opt-in to preserving the original state of the Host header by
-     * `$overrideHost` to false.
-Note that when `$overrideHost` is set to
+     * setting `$preserveHost` to `true`.
+When `$preserveHost` is set to
-     * false, the returned request will not update the Host header of the
+     * `true`, the returned request will not update the Host header of the
-     * message-- even if the message contains no Host header.
+     * returned message-- even if the message contains no Host header.
+This
+     * means that a call to `getHeader('Host')` on the original request MUST
+     * equal the return value of a call to `getHeader('Host')` on the returned
+     * request.
      *
      * This method MUST be implemented in such a way as to retain the
      * immutability of the message, and MUST return an instance that has the